Useurmind/rokuby/doc_base/information_units_and_processors.md

 - Information Units: They represent the basic unit of information in Rokuby that can be passed around between different processors.
 - Processors: They process information units to achieve certain goals.

-As mentioned in the [Introduction](file.introduction.html) processors are Rake tasks that share all the functionality that of these tasks.
+As mentioned in the [Introduction](file.introduction.html) processors are Rake tasks that share all the functionality of these tasks.
 They can depend on tasks or be a dependency for other tasks.
 And they can also be executed.

 But they are also much more than tasks.
 In addition to their task behaviour they can pass information to processors that are further up